JoeyTawadrous/CalmMeditation/README.md

 Earn Achievements: Unlock badges and level up as you enjoy your relaxing meditation sessions.
 Gamify the achieving of your balance through meditation.

-# In essence, use Calm Meditation to;
+# In essence, use Calm Meditation to
 - Sleep better,
 - Calm your anxiety,
 - Slay your stress,